Lee15946/AWSInAction/SolutionArchitectProfessional/Other Services.md

 - Desktop Application Streaming Service
 - Deliver to any computer, without acquiring, provisioning infrastructure
-- The application is delivered from witnin a web browser
+- The application is delivered from within a web browser

 ### Amazon AppStream 2.0 vs WorkSpaces